tidalcycles/tidal-doc/docs/getting-started/Upgrading.md

 ```

 If you're using an older version of haskell you might have to miss the
-\`--lib\` off the above command.
+`--lib` off the above command.

-# Editor plugin
+## Editor plugin

-To upgrade your tidalcycles editor plugin (which might be referred to as
-an 'extension' or 'package').
-In atom, you can do this via the
-preferences &gt; updates menu.

-In VSCode, you can upgrade the TidalCycles package by viewing your
-extensions (View &gt; Extensions menu, or click on the Extensions icon
-on the left-hand activity bar), searching for TidalCycles and then
-choose to upgrade.
+Your text editor might refer to the Tidal Cycles plugin as an *extension* or as a *package*.
+Check the sidebar to get more information about ways to update your favorite text editor.

-# SuperDirt
+## SuperDirt

-To upgrade the SuperDirt sound synthesiser/sampler, open supercollider,
+To upgrade the **SuperDirt** sound synthesiser/sampler, open **SuperCollider**,
-and run the following (paste it in, put your cursor on that line, hit
-shift-enter):
+and paste the following command in the interactive editor.
+Select the text and press Shift+Enter:

 ``` c
 Quarks.update("SuperDirt")
 ```

-After this, you'll need to recompile the class library.
-You can do this
-either by restarting supercollider, or via the "Recompile class library"
-entry on the "Language" menu.
+You'll need to recompile the class library.
+You can do this either by simply restarting the software or via the *Recompile class library* entry on the *Language* top-bar menu.